taseppa/cupid_summary/README.md

-# cupid_summary
+# Cupid summary
-Tool for creating a summary of Cupid profiles
+This tool creates a summary of Cupid profiles